European shares hurt by weak earnings, but Syngenta surges on deal

 By Sudip Kar-Gupta

-LONDON, Feb 3 European shares fell on Wednesday as weak earnings from some leading companies weighed on markets, although Syngenta surged after ChemChina agreed a bid for the Swiss seeds and pesticides group.
+LONDON, Feb 3 European shares fell on Wednesday as weak earnings from some leading companies weighed on markets, although Syngenta surged after ChemChina made a $43 billion bid for the Swiss seeds and pesticides group.

-The pan-European FTSEurofirst 300 index, which slid 2 percent on Tuesday, was down by 0.8 percent by 1043 GMT.
-The euro zone's blue-chip Euro STOXX 50 index and Germany's DAX both retreated by 1.2 percent.
+The pan-European FTSEurofirst 300 index, which fell 2 percent on Tuesday, was down by 0.4 percent in early trading.
+The euro zone's blue-chip Euro STOXX 50 index fell 0.5 percent and Germany's DAX 0.7 percent.

-Finnish state-controlled utility Fortum slumped 9 percent after posting fourth-quarter earnings dropped more expected.
-Dutch telecoms group KPN also fell, by 3 percent, after reporting worse-than-expected core earnings.
+Finnish state-controlled utility Fortum slumped 8.9 percent after posting fourth-quarter earnings dropped more expected.
+Dutch telecoms group KPN also fell after reporting worse-than-expected core earnings.

-However, Syngenta rose 5.6 percent after China's state-owned group ChemChina agreed to buy the Swiss company for $43 billion, the largest-ever overseas acquisition by a Chinese company.
-Syngenta, however, remained below the agreed price with some brokers saying the deal carried high execution risks.
+However, Syngenta rose 6.8 percent after China's state-owned ChemChina said it buy the Swiss company for $43 billion, the largest-ever overseas acquisition by a Chinese company.

-"There are still risks for the deal which might delay the takeover process," Baader Bank said in a note, citing political headwinds in Switzerland and possible moves by competitors to make the takeover more difficult.

-Luxury goods group LVMH also climbed 6 percent after reporting fourth-quarter sales grew more than expected, but watch-maker Swatch tumbled after it reported lower profits and sales.
+Luxury goods group LVMH also climbed 6.1 percent after reporting fourth-quarter sales grew more than expected, but watch-maker Swatch fell after it reported lower profits and sales.

 Of the companies on the European STOXX 600 index that have reported earnings so far, 57 percent have beaten or met market expectations and 43 have missed, according to data from Thomson Reuters StarMine.